Five Reasons CNN 10 Videos Are Great Resource for Teaching Current Events

 There are a ton of reasons to love CNN10, but here are my top 5:

 - It’s short.
 Ten minutes is the perfect length.
 It’s long enough to be of substance, but it doesn’t take up the whole period.
 Depending on how long you discuss it afterwards, you’ll still have twenty to thirty minutes left in a regular class period to do something else.
+It’s also short enough to be a simple homework assignment for students to watch.

 - The host is engaging.
 Carl Azuz is entertaining and relatable, albeit a bit funny in a corny dad kind of way.
 He’s not overly serious, dramatic, or pedantic.
 You’ll either love or hate his puns, but either way I think he was a great choice for hosting a show aimed at students.

 - It’s actually “fair and balanced.”
-FOX News might have ruined that phrase forever, but in an era of hyper-partisanship it’s refreshing idea.
+FOX News might have ruined that phrase forever, but in an era of hyper-partisanship it’s a refreshing idea.
 Despite the President’s hatred for CNN, I don’t notice any discernible bias in the CNN10 broadcast.
 Read this analysis for a more in depth look at whether or not CNN 10 is biased.

 - It’s interactive.
 Each day, there’s a quick trivia question in the middle of the video that leads into one of the stories.
 The students are prompted to call out the answer, and in my classes there are always some who get in the routine of trying to guess the answer.